scala/scala/README.md

 # Scala CI

-Once you submit a PR your commits will are automatically tested by the Scala CI.
+Once you submit a PR your commits will be automatically tested by the Scala CI.

 If you see a spurious build failure, you can post `/rebuild` as a PR comment.
 The [scabot README](https://github.com/scala/scabot) lists all available commands.